mikeknapp/candy-machine/README.md

 ./dev.sh
 ```

-## Licensing

-### Personal Use

-For personal use, this project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-### Commercial Use

-A commercial license is required for commercial use.
-Please see [COMMERCIAL_LICENSE.md](COMMERCIAL_LICENSE.md) for more details and contact @mikeknapp (Github) to inquire about commercial licensing terms.

 ## Feature List (Target Initial Release):

-- Import directory: convert files to .jpg and copy files to working directory, rename to 0001.jpg etc.
+- Import directory: convert files to .png and copy files to working directory, rename to 0001.jpg etc.
 - Global: Pre-built categories but you can modify them youself, including re-arranging the order, etc.
 - Project: Select which categories to include, and which tags to add by default (i.e. photography).
 - Project: Set min and max tags per category.